GowrikaAlva/sheScript/README.md

 SheScript is an AI-powered web application that converts complex medical prescriptions into **simple explanations designed for women**.
 Users can enter or upload a prescription and instantly receive clear information about the medicine, dosage, safety warnings and usage instructions.

-The goal of SheScript is to help women—especially elderly patients, rural users, and first-time mothers—**understand their prescriptions and take medicines safely.**
+The goal of SheScript is to help women especially elderly patients, rural users and first-time mothers **understand their prescriptions and take medicines safely.**

 ---